Debugging Memory Issues#

 If Tasks or Actors fail because of out-of-memory errors, they are retried based on retry policies.
 However, it is often preferred to find the root causes of memory issues and fix them instead of relying on fault tolerance mechanisms.
 This section explains how to debug out-of-memory errors in Ray.

-First, find the Tasks and Actors that have high memory usage.
-View the per Task and Actor memory usage graph for more details.
+To view the memory usage of Tasks and Actors based on type over time, view the per Task and Actor memory usage graph for more details.
 The memory usage from the per component graph uses RSS - SHR.
 See below for reasoning.

 Alternatively, you can also use the CLI command htop.